Kiteware/icms/INSTALL.md

 ![kitematic](http://i.imgur.com/nFRw15w.png)
   1. Download & Install the Docker Toolbox - https://www.docker.com/products/docker-toolbox
       1. Open up kitematic, select "+New" to add a new container.
-      2. First grab either the [MariaDB](https://hub.docker.com/_/mariadb/) or [MySQL](https://hub.docker.com/_/mysql/)L Container.
+      2. First grab the MariaDB Container from the list, or search for it.
+Select create to download and install it.
-      3. After it's created you'll need to add an Environment Variable by clicking "Settings" on the top right
-      4. and under the "General" tab.
+      3. After it's created you'll need to add a root password as an Environment Variable.
+Select the MariaDB Container, then "Settings" on the top right and then the "General" tab.
-      5. Key: *MYSQL_ROOT_PASSWORD*    Value: *password*
+      5. Add the Key: **MYSQL_ROOT_PASSWORD** and Value: **password**
       6. Now your database should be running, **make note of the IP and Port it's running on**.

   2. [Download](https://github.com/Nixhatter/CMS/archive/master.zip) or clone ICMS to a folder on your computer